SpreeHertz/Sandmine.js/README.md

 # Sandmine.js

 **Sandmine.js** is a simple minecraft bot, with several cool functions, all made with JavaScript.

+Contributions are always welcome!

 # Table of contents